sebastien/libparsing/README.md

 #### <a name="Iterator_hasMore_method"><span class="classifier">method</span> `Iterator_hasMore`</a>

- Tells if the iterator has more available data
+ Tells if the iterator has more available data.
+This means that there is
+	 available data after the current offset.

 ```c
 bool Iterator_hasMore( Iterator* this );